Mohanam: Structure and Lakshana

-Mohanam is usually classified as a janya rāga of Harikambhoji, the 28th Melakarta rāga, though alternate opinions exist that prefer classifying it as a janya raga of Kalyani based on its lakshana.
-The Hindustani equivalent Bhoop is associated with Kalyan thaat (the equivalent of Kalyani).
+Mohanam is usually classified as a janya rāga of Harikambhoji, the 28th Melakarta rāga, or as a janya raga of Kalyani based on its lakshana.
+The Hindustani equivalent Bhoop is associated with Kalyan thaat (the equivalent of Kalyani alias Mechakalyani).

 One of the first scales employed by the ancient Tamils was the Mullaippann (3 BCE), a pentatonic scale composed of the notes sa ri ga pa da equivalent to C, D, E, G, and A in the western notations.
 These fully harmonic scales, constitutes the raga Mohanam in the Carnatic music style.

 Popular compositions

 Mohanam rāga lends itself to extensive elaboration and exploration and has many classical music and film music compositions.